SSA Administrative Law Judge

 About the Milwaukee hearing office

-The Milwaukee Hearing Office serves a broad population across Wisconsin, managing a high volume of SSDI claims.
-With 6 judges currently on the bench, the office maintains an average approval rate of 50%.
-You can expect a formal process focused on medical documentation and vocational evidence.
-See the Milwaukee Hearing Office page for the full ALJ roster and additional local resources.
+The Milwaukee Hearing Office serves a broad population across Wisconsin, managing a high volume of disability claims.
+With a bench of 6 judges, the office maintains an office-wide latest approval rate of 50%.
+You can expect a review process that prioritizes medical evidence and vocational testimony.
+You can see the Milwaukee Hearing Office page for the full ALJ roster.

 Your odds change dramatically with a lawyer